pradeeshattlee/ReactCRUD/README.md

 ## Available Scripts

+To install all dependencies from a package.json file﻿ In the embedded Terminal (Alt+F12), type one of the following commands:

+### `npm install`

+### `yarn install`

+As a result you get all the dependencies listed in the package.json from the current folder.

 In the project directory, you can run:
-### `npm install`
 ### `npm start`

 Runs the app in the development mode.<br />